-A recent case study conducted by my colleagues and me at MIDA Learning Technologies compared elementary classes who were piloting project-based learning (PBL) against classes that were continuing to use the district’s traditional curriculum.
+A case study conducted by my colleagues and me at MIDA Learning Technologies compared elementary classes that were piloting project-based learning (PBL) against classes that were continuing to use the district’s traditional curriculum.
 Our findings were consistent with a broad array of existing research that supports the use of project-based learning to drive student outcomes.

 Existing Research on Project-Based Learning

 To better understand the findings of the study we conducted, we sought out and reported on the existing body of literature pertaining to project-based learning.
 The research consistently showed that students taught through PBL displayed: